Akita dogs have a reputation for being an expensive breed of dogs.

 The average costs of vet bills and medical/health supplies for an Akita puppy is approximately $915 for the first year (including spay/neuter) and $750 for subsequent years.
 The average cost of pet insurance, should you choose to get it, is $565 per year.

-Akita owners should be aware that Akita's are very loving with their families, however they are naturally extremely protective and are not naturally inclined to socializing with other people or animals.
+Akita owners should be aware that Akitas are very loving with their families, however they are naturally extremely protective and are not naturally inclined to socializing with other people or animals.
 They can be aggressive to other people and animals if they are not extensively socialized.
 Akita dogs also need a significant amount of training.
 However, they are very intelligent, willful, and stubborn, and are not for amateur trainers.
 The Akita is also an active breed that needs several long walks per day or a large fenced yard.
 You may need to hire a dog walker for walks during the day or board them if you are going out of town overnight.

-So, How Much Does an Akita Dog Cost?
+So, How Much Do Akita Dogs Cost?

 Owning an Akita is not for everyone, and this Japanese breed of dog needs a lot of time, energy, and love over their 10-12 year lifespan.
 On average, owning an Akita will cost you approximately $4,000 for the first year (including the puppy cost) and approximately $1,500 for subsequent years just to cover all the basics.
+Much like the cost of a Dalmatian puppy, or the cost of a Husky puppy, this price is nothing to sneeze at, but can be worth it for dog owners looking for a specific breed.

 Do you have an Akita?
 Show us on the Wide Open Pets Facebook page!